lukmi15/M3ImageManipulator/README.md

 #### TODO

-* The shown picture can be printed, where the printer can be selected from a standard dialogue
 * The application saves window size, position, and other important settings and restores them upon start

 #### DONE